 This museum’s collection includes remarkable collections of sculpture, painting, engraving, furniture, ceramics, crystals, and tin objects dating from the 17th to the 19th centuries.
 It is a fascinating tour as you walk from room to room and feel like being transported in time.
 As I walked into the tea room or a library, I could easily imagine people wearing historical clothing, sipping tea, smoking cigars and discussing politics.

-Museum of Photography.
+Museum of Photography in Funchal.
 I really liked the Photography Museum, which is based in the building of a former photography atelier – The Atelier Vicente’s.
 In addition to maintaining the memory of the original Atelier, the Madeira Museum of Photography is now the only national museum dedicated solely to photography, exhibiting Madeira’s photographic heritage and many of its unknown authors and works.

 The studio was founded by Vicente Gomes da Silva in the 1850s and survived to this day, complete with equipment, sets, cameras, costumes and photographs.
 It’s a fascinating journey in time, and if, like me, you love photography, you will love this museum.